 Interest accrued during in-school and deferment periods is not subsidized for these loans, and the borrower is responsible to pay the interest.
 However, these interest payments can be added to the principal and repaid when the loan enters repayment.
 Students who are interested in making interest payments while in school should contact the Direct Loan servicer.
-The interest rate is fixed at 4.29% for undergraduate students and 5.84% for graduate students.
+The interest rate is set annually on July 1 and becomes fixed for undergraduate loans disbursed between July 1, 2016, and June 30, 2017.
 Repayment terms are the same as the Subsidized Direct Loan except as noted above for in-school and deferment periods.

 The student loan borrower is responsible for knowing the total amount of federal loans borrowed.
-All information submitted for the purpose of securing a Title IV, HEA loan, will be submitted to the National Student Loan Data System (NSLDS) and accessible by authorized agencies, lenders, and institutions.
-A summary of an individual's federal loan debt is available via the NSLDS at www.nslds.ed.gov/nslds_SA/.
+All information submitted for the purpose of securing a Title IV HEA loan will be submitted to the NSLDS and will be accessible to authorized agencies, lenders, and institutions.
+A summary of an individual's federal loan debt is available via the NSLDS at www.nslds.ed.gov/nslds_sal.